NMMA’s COVID-19 Action Center

 Learn more about each state’s fish and wildlife agency response to COVID-19.

 Due to federal government guidance, we have cancelled the American Boating Congress scheduled for May 12-14 in Washington, DC.
-Information is forthcoming about other NMMA advocacy activations in 2020.
+NMMA will be holding a Virtual Advocacy Summit on May 13.
+Read more HERE.

 On March 11, the White House announced restrictions on travelers to the United States from countries in the EU Schengen Area.